els0r/goProbe/README.md

 This software was developed at [Open Systems AG](https://www.open.ch/) in close collaboration with the [Distributed Computing Group](http://www.disco.ethz.ch/) at the [Swiss Federal Institute of Technology](https://www.ethz.ch/en.html).

-This repository has been forked off the Open Systems repository end of 2018.
-Bug fixing and development of new features is done in this repository.
-The Open Systems one can be considered unmaintained.
+This repository has been forked off the Open Systems repository end of 2018 and has now been detached as a standalone project (September 2020).
+Bug fixes and development of new features is done in this repository.

 Bug Reports
 -----------